Olly Alexander: Music career

-Years & Years formed in 2010, with Alexander joining the band as lead vocalist after member Mikey Goldsworthy heard him singing in the shower and liked his voice.
-Alexander's voice has been commented on for its unique tone, with the music being described as "Nina Simone ...crooning a melodic lullaby to the folktronic lovechild of Beach House and Terry Riley".
+Years & Years was formed in 2010, after Mikey Goldsworthy moved to London from Australia and met Noel Leeman and then later, Emre Türkmen online.
+Alexander later joined the band as its lead vocalist, after Goldsworthy heard him singing in the shower and liked his voice.
+The band was originally a five-piece group, with Noel Leeman and Olivier Subria.

 Their debut single "I Wish I Knew" was released in July 2012 on the Good Bait label, with the band performing as a five-piece group.
+Leeman and Subria left the band the following year, leaving them as a trio.
 In 2013, the group signed a deal to the French label Kitsuné as a three-piece and released their second single, called "Traps", in September 2013, which achieved support from Radio 1 and Radio 6, as well as many online publications such as The Guardian and The Fader.
-"Traps" also features on Kitsuné Maison's 15th compilation.
+"Traps" also featured on Kitsuné Maison's 15th compilation.

 The band released their second single "Real" on Kitsuné and iTunes in February 2014.
 The music video featured an appearance from Alexander's Peter and Alice co-star, Ben Whishaw, and former Misfits actor Nathan Stewart-Jarrett.
-Telling the story in The Independent article of 28 July 2015 of the Ben Whishaw effect (most recent James Bond Q actor), the video received eight and a half million views online, and in 2014 they also changed their record label from the French smaller label Kitsuné to Polydor as they gained prominence.
-In January 2015, they were announced winners of the BBC's Sound of... vote.
+In 2014, the group changed their record label from the French smaller label Kitsuné to Polydor as they gained prominence.
+In January 2015, the band won BBC's Sound of 2015 poll.

-Years & Years' most successful single, "King", released under Polydor, headed straight to number one in the UK Single Chart in March 2015, earning the band national recognition.
-Their debut studio album, Communion, was released on 10 July 2015 and entered the UK Albums Chart at number 1.